 The highest CGPA from each major, for each cohort of graduates, shall be awarded Department Honors upon graduation.
+The student should not have any courses that are retaken in order to be eligible for the department award.

 INTERNATIONAL STUDENTS

 AUIS offers an American-style liberal arts education to students of any nationality.
 AUIS currently has students enrolled from all over Iraq, the Middle East, Europe and the world.
 In order to qualify for admissions, applicants must do the following: